ozaner/ozanerhansha.github.io-OLD/_posts/projects/00-0-0-breast-cancer-classification.md

 y_hat = tf.nn.softmax(y_noSoftmax, name='y_Hat')
 ~~~

+*Note that we've computed $Wx+b$ first before computing its $\text{softmax}$.
+Separating these steps will allow us to compute the error function more easily with the TensorFlow library later on.*

 ## Training the Network
 Now that we've assembled the network, we need to train it using the training data, or `experience_matrix`, and the associated training labels we made earlier.

-TensorFlow works by creating what is called a computational graph from which it can calculate and find derivatives of every value in the program, thereby allowing it to optimize (i.e teach) the neural network [(Christopher Olah's blog has a great post on this)](http://colah.github.io/posts/2015-08-Backprop/).
+TensorFlow works by creating what is called a computational graph from which it can calculate and find derivatives of every value in the network, thereby allowing it to optimize (i.e teach) the neural network via backpropagation [(Christopher Olah's blog has a great post on this)](http://colah.github.io/posts/2015-08-Backprop/).

 And so, the network won't start until we create a new graph (session) on which all the training calculations can run: